Skip to Content, Navigation, or Footer.

 The 2025-2026 women's basketball team at WBB Media Day | Photo by Dominique Mercadante | The Setonian

-Bozzella’s squad gears up for a promising season
+Bozzella’s squad gears up for a promising season in women’s basketball’s media day

 The Pirates combine veteran leadership and fresh talent as Coach Bozzella emphasizes stronger perimeter defense and team chemistry.

-Head coach Anthony Bozzella said to compete in the Big East this season, the Pirates must do a better job of limiting three-point shots.
+Head coach Anthony Bozzella said to compete in the BIG EAST this season, the Pirates must do a better job of limiting three-point shots.

 "The threes kill you," Bozzella said.
 "If we can reduce opponents' attempts from outside, we'll give ourselves a chance in every game."